Right To Work In The UK Update

 Step 2 – Check

-Check that the photograph on the online right to work check is of the individual in question.
+Check that the photograph on the online right-to-work check is of the individual in question.
 This can be done from their physical appearance or via a live video link.

 The individual can only be employed if they have the right to work in the UK.